arush-gupta/arush-gupta.github.io/_pages/about.md

 Hi there!
 If you're here to get to know me, you've come to the right place because I'm here to get to know myself as well—haha!

-Here are a few things you MUST KNOW, or else...🔪🔪🔪
+Here are a few things you MUST KNOW about me, or else...🔪🔪🔪

 1. I am NOT afraid to fail.
 To substantiate this, I can tell you that I've taken courses across so many different fields, and I’ve come close to failing in some of them.
 (Sometimes I even wonder what kind of a flaw I have that I haven't actually managed to fail yet...)